suhock/php-dependency-injection/README.md

 ###### Using mutators to set optional properties

-When the container provides instances of `CurlHttpClient`, after autowiring the constructor, it will also set its `logger` property.
+When the container provides instances of `CurlHttpClient`, after injecting the constructor dependencies, it will also set its `logger` property.

 ```php
 $container->addTransientClass(